sumwale/mprsync/README.md

 ## Installation

-Download and copy the [mprsync.sh](https://github.com/sumwale/mprsync/blob/main/mprsync.sh?raw=true) script somewhere in your PATH.
+Download and copy the [mprsync.sh](https://github.com/sumwale/mprsync/blob/main/mprsync.sh?raw=true) script somewhere in your `$PATH`.
 In current Linux distributions a good place is `~/.local/bin` which should be in `$PATH`.
 Then provide execute permission to the script (`chmod +x mprsync.sh`).